nataliegnelson/nelson/content/project/Natalie-Nelson.md

 ![](/img/Nelson.jpg)

 Natalie Nelson is an Assistant Professor of Data Analytics and Integrated Modeling in the Biological & Agricultural Engineering Department at North Carolina State University (75% research / 25% teaching).
 She leads the Biosystems Analytics Lab as Principal Investigator.
 Natalie received her PhD and BS from the University of Florida in Agricultural and Biological Engineering with a concentration in Interdisciplinary Hydrologic Sciences.
 She started as an Assistant Professor at NC State in August 2017.

+Email: nnelson4 [at] ncsu.edu